Frame Building Courses – Why Choose Us?

 How much do the materials cost?

-Cost of silver solder, flux, tubing, lugs, dropouts and braze-ons can be had for around £150 to £200 upwards.
+Cost of silver solder, flux, tubing, lugs, dropouts and braze-ons can be had for around £350 upwards, depending on what you choose to build.
 We will advise you what to buy.

 Can I build 953 or XCR frame?